stone-alex/EliteIntel/README.md

     - **Rogue**: Bold and witty, extremely concise with heavy jargon and occasional cheeky language (nothing too wild, but watch out for that edge).
       Switch them on the fly whenever you wish.
-  - **Variable User Addressing**: The AI will address you choosing either your name, rank, or honorific at random.
+  - **Variable User Addressing**: The AI will address you by either your name, rank, or honorific at random.
       - **Name**: Address by your pilot name or overridden name in user setting if your in-game name is unpronounceable.
         - **Rank**: Address by your rank (e.g., "Viscount" or "Ensign"). depending on which of your navy ranks is